narcisolobo/python-february-2024/w2.04-erds/README.md

 **likes table:**
 ![many-to-many-likes](./assets/many-to-many-likes.png)
-*This table has two foreign keys.*
+*This table has two foreign key columns.*

 Each row in the `likes` table represents a user liking a specific post, with references to both the user and the post via their respective IDs.